A plan to repatriate the more than 650,000 Rohingya men, women and children from Bangladesh to Myanmar has been delayed.

 It’s argued this shows a strong reaction to the repatriation efforts being planned by the Bangladeshi and Myanmar governments, in what is seen as an effort to move Rohingya to temporary camps in Myanmar with no future in site.

-This sentiment was echoed in Xchange’s recent Rohingya Survey 2017, which indicated that 78% of the the Rohingya respondents would return only if their situation in Myanmar would significantly improve and their human rights respected.
+This sentiment was echoed in Xchange’s recent Rohingya Survey 2017, 78% of the Rohingya respondents would return only if their situation in Myanmar would significantly improve and their human rights respected.

 Xchange’s in depth research on the Rohingya would not be possible without your help.
 Please donate here to support our work.

 (Rohingya repatriation delayed by Bangladeshi officials just hours before it was due to begin; ABC News Australia http://www.abc.net.au/news/2018-01-23/bangladesh-delays-rohingya-repatriation-over-logistics/9350772)